paulfioravanti/paulfioravanti.github.io/_posts/2018-10-18-starting-stenography-ergodox.md

   that later as well...)
 >
-> **UPDATE 28 Apr 2019**: The issue with TX Bolt is [now fixed][qmk/qmk_firmware #5229], and the [current QMK Ergodox EZ steno configuration][QMK Ergodox EZ Steno Configuration Current] does [now use QMK's built-in support for stenography][qmk/qmk_firmware #5220].
+> **UPDATE 28 Apr 2019**: The issue with TX Bolt is [now fixed][qmk/qmk_firmware #5229], and the [most recent QMK Ergodox EZ steno configuration][QMK Ergodox EZ Steno Configuration Most Recent] does [now use QMK's built-in support for stenography][qmk/qmk_firmware #5220].
 I may be biased, but I think the rest of this post still has value, with the added benefit of now having less configuration to do if you decide to adapt QMK's current Ergodox steno configuration for your own needs.

 ## N-Key Rollover